jktan0504/css-awesome-design/README.md

 The reason I made this repo is to practice my own css skill from beginner to advance level.
 I found out that making beautiful UI from code will make me satisfy.

-I also hope that this repo can be reference for helping others to make better CSS design from code.
+I also hope that this repo can be reference for others to make better CSS design from code.

 ## DONE
 These are the available css design